Our Plan to Create a Sustainable Future

 York University has long been recognized as an international leader in sustainability-relevant research, teaching, partnerships, and campus practices.
-By challenging ourselves to deepen this work over the next five years, and to track and report on our contributions, we reaffirm our longstanding York values of social justice, equity, sustainability, and excellence in all that we do.
+By challenging ourselves to deepen this work, and to track and report on our contributions, we reaffirm our longstanding York values of social justice, equity, sustainability, and excellence in all that we do.

 Creating a sustainable future starts now and it starts with us.